 We offer many ways for you to find Christian care for a number of life's struggles.
-On this page, you'll find resources for emergency, prayer, individual, and group care.
+On this page, you'll find resources for emergency care, prayer requests, individual care, and group care.
+In the event of an emergency, contact the pastor-on-call at 615.969.3086.
+Please leave a message, and a pastor will call you back within 10-15 minutes.

 There are also many ways to provide Christian care to our friends and neighbors in need.
 Learn more about ways you can serve.